mendix/docs/content/howto/collaboration-requirements-management/on-premises-git-howto.md

 The project is uploaded successfully.
 You can check on your private server and see that the app is now on the selected repository.
 ![Project Uploaded confirmation window](attachments/on-premises-git-howto/project-uploaded-confirmation.png)

-### 4.7 “Converting” a Subversion App to Git
+### 4.7 Moving a Subversion App Project to Git

-If you already have an existing versioned app (with Subversion) that you would like to upload to your Git private server instead, you can export it, then re-import it, and uploading it to your server.
+If you already have an existing versioned app project (with Subversion) that you would like to upload to your Git private server instead, you can export it, then re-import it, and uploading it to your server.
 Follow the steps below:

 1. Once the app is opened, go to **File > Export Project Package**.
 2. In the **Export Project Package** dialog box, browse to the location you would like to save the `mpk` (Mendix Package) file, or accept the default location, a new **packages** folder in the root of the application folder.
 Take note of this location, as you will need it later.
 You can also rename the `mpk` file (e.g.`MyGitApp.mpk`) and the app will be named that way once you import it and upload it to the Git server.
     ![Export Project Package dialog](attachments/on-premises-git-howto/export-project-package-dialog.png)